Crumb Top Baking

 Ingredients and substitutions

-Ingredients to make chocolate peanut butter frosting arranged individually.
+Ingredients to make chocolate peanut butter frosting arranged individually and labeled.

 • Butter - I always use unsalted butter in baking and frostings.
 If you only have salted, an equal amount will work but you may want to reduce the amount of salt you add to the recipe.
 Plant-based butter can also be used for this frosting.
 Just make sure it's the block or stick form and not the spreadable kind.